Continuous sensing and parameter estimation with the boundary time-crystal

 Dissipative time-crystals provide an example of collective phenomena in which dissipation plays a constructive role.
 This contrasts its more archetypal role in which dissipation simply destroys quantum correlations, hence being usually detrimental for, e.g., quantum metrology protocols \cite{Degen2017,Braun2018}.
 Alternative quantum metrology approaches try to harness nonequilibrium phenomena in order to enhance the sensitivity of parameter estimation \cite{Ilias2022}.
 For instance, this is the case of protocols exploiting dissipative phase transitions \cite{Macieszczak2016,Fernandez2017,Heugel2019,Garbe2020,Ilias2022,Gandia2023,Pavlov2023,Montenegro2023,Ilias2023}.
-In this regard, another key idea is to exploit the information contained in the emissions of open quantum systems via continuous monitoring protocols \cite{Ilias2022,Gambetta2001,Kiilerich2014,Albarelli2017,Albarelli2018,Shankar2019,Albarelli2020,Rossi2020,Nurdin2022}, see a sketch in Fig.~\ref{fig_cartoon}.
+Another key idea is to exploit the information contained in the emissions of open quantum systems via continuous monitoring protocols \cite{Ilias2022,Gambetta2001,Kiilerich2014,Albarelli2017,Albarelli2018,Shankar2019,Albarelli2020,Rossi2020,Nurdin2022}.
 Bounds to the fundamental sensitivity achievable by these {\it continuous sensors} have been derived \cite{Gammelmark2014,Catana2015}.
 In general, they are difficult to saturate with bare photocounting or homodyne detection protocols [cf.~Protocol I in Fig.~\ref{fig_cartoon}].
-However, strategies have been developed in order to improve the sensitivity of continuous sensors, based on Bayesian methods \cite{Gammelmark2013,Kiilerich2016}, machine learning techniques \cite{Fallani2022}, or the use of auxiliary systems \cite{Yang2022,Godley2023}.
+However, strategies have been developed in order to improve the sensitivity of continuous sensors \cite{Gammelmark2013,Kiilerich2016,Fallani2022}, as the use of auxiliary systems \cite{Yang2022,Godley2023}.
 Connecting to the latter idea, Ref. \cite{Yang2022} provides a general protocol based on cascading the output \cite{Gardiner1993,Carmichael1993,Stannigel2012} of the sensor to a replica system that is continuously monitored [cf.~Protocol II in Fig.~\ref{fig_cartoon}], which may enable the saturation of the fundamental bound.